-The 2Schools Consortium (Ofsted Outstanding, May 2014) consists of a lead school, Oakthorpe Primary School (Ofsted Outstanding, 2008), in Enfield, and approximately 30 partnership schools where trainees are placed.
+The 2Schools Consortium (Ofsted Outstanding, May 2014) consists of a lead school, Oakthorpe Primary School, in Enfield, and approximately 30 partnership schools where trainees are placed.

-All trainees on the 2Schools Consortium School Direct Salaried Programme have the opportunity to work towards a PGCE award which will be validated by the University of East London.
+All trainees on the 2Schools Consortium School Direct Salaried Programme have the opportunity to work towards a PGCE award which will be validated by the University of Brighton.

 Training with disabilities and other needs

 At 2Schools we want to enable everyone to reach their full potential.
 After all teaching is the profession that unlocks potential in children.
 If you do have and declare a disability we will do everything we reasonably can to make special arrangements.
 Please provide details on your application form so that we can ensure this happens.
 This will not affect your application.